Jem212Mac/the-crafty-quilt-company/README.md

 ## About

 This is a B2C ecommerce website targeted at people who love beautiful handmade patchwork quilts.
-The website offers consummers the ability to buy already finished handmade quilts, or to buy everything they might need to be able to make a colourful patchwork quilt for themselves (e.g fabric, thread, batting, tools and accesssories, and books to help learn different quilting and patchwork techniques).
-The home page for the site provides a welcoming and colourful hero image demonstrating the type of quilts that can be bought or made, and the 'shop now' button allows the consumer to dive straight in an look at all the store has to offer.
+The website offers consumers the ability to buy already finished handmade quilts, or to buy everything they might need to make a colourful patchwork quilt for themselves (e.g fabric, thread, batting, tools and accesssories, and books to help learn different quilting and patchwork techniques).
+The home page for the site provides a welcoming and colourful hero image demonstrating the type of quilts that can be bought or made, and the 'shop now' button allows the consumer to dive straight in and look at all the store has to offer.
 The site includes a main navigation allowing the user to view products by category, price, and name, and includes a search bar that allows the customer to search for products by keywords in the product name, description, brand or author.
 See selected screenshots (on different viewport sizes) below.

 ![Home Page on Desktop](documentation/home_page.png)